jazboat/portfolio_app/README.md

-PLease Visit: https://github.com/ryanhunterdev/portfolio_app to see the finshed version :)
+PLease Visit: https://github.com/ryanhunterdev/portfolio_app to see the finished version :)